kenzian/devops-directive-docker-course/04-using-3rd-party-containers/README.md

 #### ii.
 Bind Mounts

-Alternatively, we can mount a directory from the host system using a bind mount:
+Alternatively, we can mount a directory from the host system using a bind mount (use %cd% instead of "${PWD}" for windows command line):

 ```bash
 # Create a container that mounts a directory from the host filesystem into the container